We analyzed 1,500 interview reviews for Marks & Spencer from various job sites, social network groups and forums.

 Read the job description carefully and research the company to learn as much as you can about the company’s culture.

 What qualities does the company value in their employees?
-See if you are able to match their values to those you learned from the person that inspired you.
+See if you are able to match their values to those of the person that inspired you.

-You should not only list people who inspire you but, if possible, also tell why and how their influence may have relevance to the company you are interviewing with.
+You should not only identify the person who inspires you but, if possible, also tell why and how their influence may have relevance to the company you are interviewing with.

 About The Fit

-Be prepared to give examples of how the words, actions or teachings of your inspirers have helped to motivate you in achieving your goals.
+Be prepared to give examples of how the words, actions or teachings of your inspirer have helped to motivate you in achieving your goals.

 As always, prepare an answer which highlights qualities that would be highly valuable in the position you are seeking.